SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 - Make sure you installed SlimeVR with [the installer](https://slimevr.dev/download) to have the right SteamVR driver.
 - Make sure the SlimeVR addon is enabled in SteamVR Settings > Startup/Shutdown > Manage Add-ons.
-- Make sure you have [SteamVR Trackers clicked](server/configuring-trackers.md#configuring-how-many-virtual-trackers-you-need).
+- Make sure you have [SteamVR Trackers enabled in the SlimeVR settings](server/configuring-trackers.md#configuring-how-many-virtual-trackers-you-need).

 ## My trackers are bound to the wrong body part in SteamVR

-- If this is in-game, this is probably due to a calibration issue.
+- If this is a problem in VRChat, try reducing the IK Calibration range to something smaller (e.g. 0.2).
-- If this is in SteamVR, go to Settings > Controllers > Manage Vive Trackers, and manually set up the trackers' positions to match the virtual trackers' names.
+- If this happens in SteamVR, make sure your trackers are assigned to the right body parts in SlimeVR.

 ## Your trackers are drifting more than expected